mattmcf/myCompiler/IR_gen/README.md

 ### Generating temps

 Temps are represented by the `temp_var` structure. `new_temp` generates a temp_var for the scope of the given AST node.
+We explicitly save list of temps in the symbol table for their particular scope.

 ### Generating labels